Computer Forensic Investigator: 2025 Career Guide

 3. Start with an entry-level position.

 Many cybersecurity professionals, including digital forensic analysts, gain experience in entry-level information technology (IT) roles before advancing into information security.
-By working as a network analyst, IT support specialist, or systems engineer, you can build practical technical knowledge that can serve as a foundation for more advanced digital forensics skills.
+By working as a network analyst, IT support specialist, or systems engineer, you can build practical technical knowledge to serve as a foundation for more advanced digital forensics skills.

-If you’re ready to get started in a cybersecurity career, consider enrolling in the Google Cybersecurity Professional Certificate on Coursera.
+If combing digital devices for evidence sounds like an exciting career, consider becoming a computer forensic investigator.
+If you’re ready to start a cybersecurity career, consider enrolling in the Google Cybersecurity Professional Certificate on Coursera.
 Learn how to use job essential tools like Splunk, Chronicle, playbook, and more.
-This program is designed to help individuals with no previous experience find their first job in the cybersecurity field, all at their own pace.
+This beginner-friendly program can help you find your first job in the cybersecurity field while working at your own pace.

 Article sources